MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

         "app_secret": "{APP_SECRET_VALUE}"
     }
     ```
-Note: If the folder named assets does not exist, it should be created under "project_root/android/app/src/main/assets"
+Note: If the folder named assets doesn't exist, it should be created under "project_root/android/app/src/main/assets"

 2. Modify the app's **res/values/strings.xml** to include the following lines: